Avid Audio: Sound Designer file formats

 The SDII (Sound Designer II, sometimes seen abbreviated as SD2) is a monophonic/stereophonic audio file format, originally developed by Digidesign for their Macintosh-based recording/editing products.
 It is the successor to the original monophonic Sound Designer I audio file format.

 Sound Tools

 Gotcher and Brooks discussed with E-MU Systems the possibility of integrating their renamed 'Sound Tools' software into the Emulator III keyboard released in 1987; however, E-MU rejected this option, and Gotcher and Brooks went on to start DigiDrums.

-Sound Tools was debuted on January 20, 1989, at NAMM (National Association of Music Merchandisers).
+Sound Tools was debuted at the NAMM Show on January 20, 1989.
 At this stage, Sound Tools was a simple computer-based stereo audio editor.
 Although the software had the possibility to do far more, it was limited by the hard drive technology, which was used to stream the audio and allow for the non-destructive editing that Sound Tools offered.
 Independent public radio producers soon discovered the power and economy of Sound Tools as an alternative to traditional analog tape, sparking the transition to digital program production and distribution in radio.